 Although the Group has put in place policies and procedures to monitor and assess credit risk, taking into account the payment ability and cash generating ability of a borrower in extending credit, the Group might not correctly assess the creditworthiness of its credit applicants.
 In addition, as the Group's loan portfolio has grown substantially, the Group has extended credit to new customers, many of whom may have more limited credit histories.
-In particular, the Group has relatively high levels of exposure to retail customers, whose loans generally yield higher interest income but also tend to have higher levels of default than loans to corporate customers (as of 31 December 2017, 32.1% of the Group's total loans were retail loans, including mortgage, credit card and consumer loans).
+In particular, the Group has relatively high levels of exposure to retail customers, whose loans generally yield higher interest income but also tend to have higher levels of default than loans to corporate customers (as of 31 December 2019, 32.4% of the Group's total loans were retail loans, including mortgage, credit card and consumer loans).
 Although such new loans are subject to the Group's credit review and monitoring practices, they might be subject to higher credit risks compared to borrowers with whom the Group has greater experience.
 Furthermore, the Group's exposures to certain borrowers (particularly for loans for infrastructure and energy projects) are large and the Group is likely to continue making such large loans where such an investment is determined by the Group to be a credit-worthy transaction.
 Also, should any large Turkish borrower experience financial difficulties, then that might have a negative impact on the Bank, including indirectly through having a negative impact on the Turkish banking sector.
-In addition, some large corporate borrowers have entered into discussions with the Group and other Turkish banks in connection with restructuring their loans, which are significant in principal amount.
-Although, as of the date of this Base Prospectus, no such loan has become non-performing or delinquent, if a material volume of such loans and/or other loans becomes non-performing or there is a slowdown (or any perception of slowdown) in economic conditions related thereto, then this might have a material adverse effect on the asset quality of Turkish banks, including the Group.
-Any such restructuring might also reduce the income of Turkish banks if the debt is restructured with terms more favourable to borrowers.
-The Group also has exposure to the Turkish government through the Group's participation in financing statesponsored infrastructure projects, which might be susceptible to increased credit risk in the event of an economic downturn in Turkey or deterioration of the Turkish government's creditworthiness.
-See "Risk Management - Credit Risk" and "- Counterparty Risk."
-The Group's exposure to credit risk might lead to a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.